algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 1. Ensure the anti-theft device is not in a particular battery-saving mode.
 2. Move the device during 30 seconds.
-3. Go on LightBlue app to look for a device named "SportShield 5".
+3. Go on the LightBlue app to look for a device named "SportShield 5".
-4. Go in the "Alarm" tab and submit the value 0x0.
+4. Go to the "Alarm" tab and submit the value 0x0.